Health Insurers Are Vacuuming Up Details About You — And It Could Raise Your Rates

 My report was boring, which isn't a surprise.
 I've lived a middle-class life and grown up in good neighborhoods.
 But it made me wonder: What if I had lived in "high-risk" neighborhoods?
 Could that ever be used by insurers to jack up my rates — or to avoid me altogether?

 I wanted to see more.
 If LexisNexis had health risk scores on me, I wanted to see how they were calculated and, more importantly, whether they were accurate.
-But the company told me that if it had calculated my scores it would have done so on behalf of their client, my insurance company.
+But the company told me that if it had calculated my scores it would have done so on behalf of its client, my insurance company.
 So, I couldn't have them.

 ProPublica Senior Research Fellow Claire Perlman contributed to this story.